-The Rudolph Jones Student Center serves as the community center for students, faculty, and staff by providing an environment conducive for growth and exchange and by sponsoring activities and programs to enhance the personal, social and emotional development of students.
-The Office of Student Activities, Student Government Association, Student Activities Council, and The Fayettevillian Yearbook Office are housed in the newly renovated facility.
-The Student Center is equipped with meeting rooms, student lounge areas, computer lounges, television rooms, a game room, post office, snack bar, and cafeteria.
-Other services available in the Center include copy machines, a fax machine and vending machines.
+The Rudolph Jones Student Center serves as the community center for students, faculty, and staff by providing an environment conducive for growth and exchange.
+The Office of the Student Activities, Bronco Express One Card, Photography/ID, Student Government Association, Student Activities Council and Fayettevillian Yearbook Office are housed in the facility.
+The Student Center is equipped with meeting rooms, student lounge areas, television lounge, game room, full service post office, Subway franchise and cafeteria.
+Other services available in the Center include copy machine, vending machines, and teller machine.